 How to Travel Slowly

 For example, on a recent family trip to Prague for 4 nights (and partly due to travelling with an infant) – we planned this itinerary for full 3 days: Day 1: Old City of Prague (including Old Town Square, Charles Bridge and the Vltava River: morning-early afternoon), Day 2: Prague Castle (morning-mid afternoon), Day 3: no plan.
 Every evening also was kept free.
 Doesn’t look like much, does it?
-However, having no plan for Day 3 was a major bonus, for near to our hotel was the very impressive Vyšehrad and if our itinerary was full we could not have visited this place that ranked as one of the highlights of our visit.
-Free evenings were also beneficial – the original plan was to undertake some photography, but instead we frequented a nearby Chinese restaurant.
-Because we did not set schedule every evening, it was easy to adjust our itinerary to what suited us best – and this worked perfectly and it made for a most enjoyable and relaxing holiday.
+However, having no plan for Day 3 was a significant bonus, for near to our hotel was the very impressive Vyšehrad.
+If our itinerary was full, we could not have visited this place that ranked as one of the highlights of our visit.
+Free evenings were also beneficial – the original plan was to undertake some photography, but instead, we frequented a nearby Chinese restaurant.
+Because we did not set schedule every evening, it was easy to adjust our itinerary to what suited us best – and this worked perfectly.
+It made for a most enjoyable and relaxing holiday.

 So how long should you stay in each place – unless I’m in transit to a third destination, my minimum stay in any one place is 3 nights, but it can easily be longer, such as 4 or 5 nights.
 If a place has a lot to offer, there is nothing wrong with staying for a week.
 Remember, if staying in one place for long, you can either receive discounts of stays for one week or longer (check different dates on the relevant website) or negotiate directly with senior staff to organise a discount for extended stays.
 Most times, you will receive a favourable response.Read more: Improving The Travel Experience